spring-iitd/Cellular-Security/README.md

 $ open5gs-upfd -c upf.yaml
 $ open5gs-amfd -c amf.yaml
 ```
+> If you are getting errors while starting the services, like services aren't connecting to each other, or the services are not starting, check if there is a proxy set in the VM.
+You can check this by running `env | grep -i proxy` and unset the proxy by running `unset http_proxy https_proxy HTTP_PROXY HTTPS_PROXY`.
 You may need to change the path of the configuration files.
 You can also run these processes in the background by adding `&` at the end of the command.
 ### Setting up the gNodeB and UE
 You can ssh into the VM using `vagrant ssh ran_ue_nw`.
 Locate the configurations you would like to run.
 Locate the configurations you would like to run.
 You can use the following commands to start the services: